arcus/education_modules/git_intro/git_intro.md

 git
 ---

-[Git](https://git-scm.com/)is a command line tool, a program that uses a set of rules that governs how the git version control system works.
+[Git](https://git-scm.com/) is a command line tool, a program that uses a set of rules that governs how the git version control system works.
 You can use it by itself and do everything you need to, if you’re comfortable working on the command line.
 Lots of people do just that, and that's actually the method we teach in our modules.

 GitHub
 ---